bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   New settings: showEveryAnswer and option 2 for showOwnAnswers and showCorrectAnswers.
   Bugfix: sending of emails.

-1.3.3: Possiblity added to add a question to a quiz.
+1.4.0: Possiblity added to add a question to a quiz.
+  Implementation of question mode 4.
   Important bugfix for PHP 7.3 and other bugfixes points related.